Here are answers to commonly asked questions about Trinity - from what to expect on a Sunday morning to how to get better connected.

 7. Is there Sunday School?

-Yes, we offer adult morning discipleship classes at 9am in the hallways of the school.
+Yes, we will offer adult morning discipleship classes.
 These courses are taught by our pastors, elders, or trained teachers.
 They are open for anyone to join at any time.
+There will be no adult morning discipleship classes on 12/22 or 12/29.

 8. How will I know where to go?